ValKmjolnir/Nasal-Interpreter/README.md

 ## __How to Use__

-First we should learn how to write a program using this language, click to see the [__tutorial__](#tutorial).
+First we should learn how to write and run a program using this language, click to see the [__tutorial__](#tutorial).

 Input this command to run scripts __directly__: